The Gobbins Cliff Path

 Named after the path’s creator over 100 years ago, Wise’s Eye was made to provide access to “the most spectacular section of the original path… over crashing waves to sunken caves and sheer cliff faces.”

-Did you know: the cliffs at the Gobbins play host to Northern Ireland’s ONLY mainland colony of puffins?
-It’s true.
+The cliffs at The Gobbins play host to Northern Ireland’s ONLY mainland colony of puffins.
 And this biodiverse area welcomes more than just puffins.
 Other winged creatures that feed and play here include kittiwakes, shags, guillemots, razorbills and, from time to time, a peregrine falcon.
 Alert visitors might just well spot cormorants diving for fish in the Irish Sea.

 Clinging to the ancient rock, too, are diverse plants, ferns and grasses, among them spleenwort, a fern from which a cave here takes its name.